 Ballard School Pre-Prep (Nursery Class to Year 2) provides an outstanding start to your child’s education.
-Wide ranging experiences engage the interest of our young pupils developing skills and understanding of the world around them.
-Specialist teachers and superb facilities such as the Sports Hall, Performing Arts Centre, the Dance Studio and the extensive grounds enhance the educational experience for our young learners.
+Wide ranging experiences engage the interest of young Ballard pupils, enabling them to develop skills and understanding of the world around them.
+Specialist teachers and superb facilities such as the Sports Hall, Performing Arts Centre, the Dance Studio and the extensive grounds enhance the educational experience for young learners.

 In Year 1 and Year 2 pupils enjoy a varied mix of academic, creative and physical lessons with English and Maths given a high priority.
 A broad and balanced curriculum prepare the pupils for their transition to the Lower Prep department.
 Pre-Prep pupils participate in Harvest Assembly, the Nativity play, the Summer Musical and other concerts.
 Pupils enjoy healthy meals and snacks.
 Ballard School open hours are from 8.00am to 5.00pm.

 Prospective parents are encouraged to come and see the Pre-Prep “in action” where you will be given a warm welcome.

 Located in its own self-contained area, the Lower Prep has a family feel where children can feel secure but also able to stretch into new areas of discovery and learning.
 The ethos is about developing thinking skills, encouraging independent learning, developing interdependence and responsibility, all in readiness for Upper Prep.
 The full Ballard experience in performing arts, art, dance, sport, design and technology, expressive arts and modern foreign languages delivered by specialist teachers plus wide-ranging extra-curricular activities are available to all pupils in this age group together with use of the extensive Ballard facilities and resources.